dynnian/neodotfiles/README.md

         - centered master (also known as three column).
         - centered floating master (master window floating at the center of the screen, stack on the back).
         - grid.
-* Keychord based keybindings
-    - Just like emacs, you can have chained keybindings, which exponentially extends the amount of keybindings you can have.
+* **Keychord based keybindings:** Just like emacs, you can have chained keybindings, which exponentially extends the amount of keybindings you can have.
-* Scratchpad support
-    - Convenient scratchpad functionality for storing and retrieving frequently used applications.
+* **Scratchpad support:** Convenient scratchpad functionality for storing and retrieving frequently used applications.
-* Tag based workflow
+* **Tag based workflow**
     - Each tag (also called workspaces) is meant to have it's purpose, this is achieved with an extensive set of window rules:
         - *Tag 1:* Coding
         - *Tag 2:* Testing